 in blackburn town centre. now based on Darwen Street Ainsworth & Sons was established in 1870

 retail jeweller based in the heart of Blackburn Town Centre.
 Now in it's fourth generation of the family.

-Established in 1870 A AINSWORTH & SONS (JEWELLERS) LTD is still a family-run Jewellery Business in the heart of the Cathedral Quarter in Blackburn Town Centre.
+Phil, Helen and Caroline welcome you to Ainsworth Jewellers.
+Established in 1870, Ainsworth Jewellers is still a family-run Jewellery Business in the heart of the Cathedral Quarter in Blackburn Town Centre.

 - Family Run Independent